-If you happen to own a Pixel, Pixel XL, Pixel C, Nexus 5X, Nexus 6P, or Nexus Player, you can flash the update manually on your device using the links found here.
+If you happen to own a Pixel, Pixel XL, Pixel C, Nexus 5X, Nexus 6P, or Nexus Player, you can flash the update manually on your device.
 If you’d rather wait for the OTA, devices enrolled in the Android Beta Program should receive their updates over the next couple days.

 Once we get the chance to test out this preview, we’ll be sure to let you know if we find any changes or notable new features.